huawenbo/PDE-FEM/README.md

 <img src="plots/8FEM1.jpg" alt="8FEM1" style="zoom:50%;">

-If you think this work is uesful for yourself, please give me a star.
+If you think this work is useful for yourself, please give me a star.

 Thank you!